alejandroq/go-explicit-semver.io/templates/README.template.md

 Application that can manage the semantic versioning of an application via a ledger explicitly called by a user via the CLI.
 The tool does the following things:

-- Command line operations:
+- [ ] Command line operations:
-  - Viewable History
+  - [ ] Viewable History
-  - Initilizable configuration
+  - [x] Initilizable configuration
-  - Tool being incited will quickly scope opted child directories/files for Patch release versioning based on diffs
+  - [ ] Tool being incited will quickly scope opted child directories/files for Patch release versioning based on diffs
-  - Commands to increment Major, Minor or custom (rc, etc) versions for directories AND OR individual files (say wireframes, etc)
+  - [ ] Commands to increment Major, Minor or custom (rc, etc) versions for directories AND OR individual files (say wireframes, etc)
-- Git tagging (for which of the versioned artifacts? primary flag?)
+- [ ] Git tagging (need to decide how to do this when there are multiple versioned artifacts...)

 _For design ideas, view the [TODO.md](./TODO.md)_